-Learn how to make Instant Pot Jambalaya – a one-pot meal made with customizable proteins (andouille sausage, shrimp and/or chicken), vegetables, rice and bold seasonings.
+Learn how to make Instant Pot Jambalaya – a one-pot meal made with customizable proteins (andouille sausage, shrimp and/or chicken), vegetables, rice and bold creole seasoning.
 Pressure cooker jambalaya is the perfect creole recipe, even if it isn’t Mardi Gras!
 This easy creole Jambalaya recipe is one the entire family will love.

 I also have a heart and rich, Jambalaya Soup Recipe to check out!

 “Laissez les bons temps rouler” with this Authentic Creole Jambalaya recipe, a New Orleans staple.
 This southern classic is full of bold cajun flavors, healthy vegetables, rice and protein (sausage, chicken and/or shrimp).
 This one pot jambalaya recipe will transport you to the easy south with just one bite.

 Speaking of Southern Recipes, come Mardi Gras, I’ll also be feasting on a few of our favorites round these parts: Instant Pot Red Beans and Rice and Muffaletta Sandwich with all the fixins’ (Muffaletta Bread and Olive Salad).
 I’ll be throwing back a few Hurricane’s to round out the meals.